Finding a Career Match as a Highly Sensitive Person

-This article is part of an ongoing series about the joys and challenges of life as a Highly Sensitive Person (HSP).
-For more background information about HSPs please read The Highly Sensitive Person: An Introduction which also contains an index of all my HSP-related articles.
+This article is part of an ongoing series about the joys and challenges of life as a highly sensitive person (HSP).
+For more background information about HSPs, please read The Highly Sensitive Person: An Introduction.

-If you are not familiar with the HSP trait, or feel unsure whether or not you are an HSP, you might also want to take Dr. Elaine Aron's free self-test for sensitivity, which can be found on her web site.
+If you are not familiar with the HSP trait or feel unsure about whether or not you are an HSP, you might also want to take Dr. Elaine Aron's free self-test for sensitivity, which can be found on her website.

 As a group of people, HSPs potentially struggle more with work than almost any other demographic I can think of.
 Why is this?

-So, why does work tend to be difficult for HSPs?
-Most forms of employment tend to be highly competitive, often require putting in grueling hours, occasionally demand a cutthroat approach, frequently are "profit centric" rather than "human centric," and seldom offer any measure of long-term security.
+Most forms of employment tend to be highly competitive, often require putting in grueling hours, occasionally demand a cutthroat approach, frequently are "profit-centric" rather than "human-centric," and seldom offer any measure of long-term security.
 And yet?
-We all have to work-- unless we happen to be "trust fund babies," or are content to continue living with parents or family beyond our college years.
+We all have to work—unless we happen to be "trust fund babies" or are content living with parents or family beyond our college years.

 On a more specific level, work can be difficult for HSPs because many of us tend to be of an idealistic nature and want to feel like our work matters and truly makes a difference in the world, as well as to the people we work for and with.
-In most cases, such a philiosophy is not compatible with corporate cultures that-- ultimately-- primarily care about the continuous growth of their bottom lines.
+In most cases, such a philosophy is not compatible with corporate cultures that, ultimately, primarily care about the continuous growth of their bottom lines.

 Another challenge for HSPs in work contexts centers on dealing with the physical environment of many workplaces.
-Given that our senses are easily overstimulated, working-- for example-- in an office made up of hundreds of "cubicles" set up in huge rooms tend to cause overstimulation, as a result of which we are unable to offer our best performance.
-Noise, harsh lighting and a lack of privacy adds to the discomfort.
+Given that our senses are easily overstimulated, working, for example, in an office made up of hundreds of "cubicles" set up in huge rooms tend to cause overstimulation, in which we are unable to offer our best performance.
+Noise, harsh lighting, and a lack of privacy add to the discomfort.